Levaquin (levofloxacin) Disease Interactions

 Levaquin (levofloxacin) alcohol/food Interactions

-There is 1 alcohol/food interaction with Levaquin (levofloxacin)
+There are 2 alcohol/food interactions with Levaquin (levofloxacin)

 Drug Interaction Classification

 The classifications below are a general guideline only.
 It is difficult to determine the relevance of a particular drug interaction to any individual given the large number of variables.

 |Major||Highly clinically significant.
 Avoid combinations; the risk of the interaction outweighs the benefit.|